Psychotherapy in Soho

 -

-Sessions are 50 minutes and cost £80.
 I hold a few discounted slots for those that need it - just ask when booking.
-Payment is taken via an online link, in advance of our first session.

 My therapy room involves a number of stairs and isn't wheelchair accessible - I'm sorry this limits who I can see face to face, but online sessions are always an option and I'm happy to discuss what might work for you.